Rune701/Vare-DeObfuscator/README.md

 # Vare-DeObfuscator
-DeObfuscator For The DeObfuscator called "Vare"
+DeObfuscator For The Obfuscator called "Vare"